megicalcompany/megical-easyaccess-example-android/README.md

 ```

 `onActivityResult` must be implemented to handle return from Megical Easy Access app.
-It should call verifyAuthentication if activity was successful
+It should call verifyAuthentication if activity was successful.

 ```
 override fun onActivityResult(requestCode: Int, resultCode: Int, data: Intent?) {
     super.onActivityResult(requestCode, resultCode, data)